Hafiz Saeed's trial in terror financing case begins in Lahore

 The court official also said that Seed was also indicted in another case of terror financing.
 ATC Judge Arshad Hussain Bhutta framed the charges on Saeed and ordered the prosecution to produce witnesses in this case.
 The court adjourned the hearing till Saturday.
 Since his indictment, the day to day hearing of the case was halted because of the country-wide strike of lawyers.

 The lawyers were protesting on the arrest of their colleagues in the case of hooliganism at a hospital in Lahore.
-Deputy Prosecutor General Punjab Abdur Rauf had told the court that founder of Lashkar-e-Tabia (LeT) and others were involved in terror financing and the Counter Terrorism Department of Punjab police had "solid evidence".
+Deputy Prosecutor General Punjab Abdur Rauf had told the court that the founder of Lashkar-e-Tabia (LeT) and others were involved in terror financing and the Counter-Terrorism Department of Punjab police had "solid evidence".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)